 Day 7 – 10: Osaka – Tokyo

-The long-distance traveling part of this Itinerary for Japan for 10 days is ending with a return to Tokyo.
+The long-distance traveling part of this Itinerary for Japan in 10 days is ending with a return to Tokyo.
 Shinjuku just scratched the surface, and there is so much more to explore in this mesmerizing capital city.